dengste/org-caldav/README.md

 * Org sexp entries

-On special case are sexp entries like
+A special case are sexp entries like

     %%(diary-anniversary  2 2 1969) Foo's birthday